pallavig702/Multimodal_LLM_LLaVaNext_Project/README.md

 LLaVA Next offers state-of-the-art capabilities for multimodal understanding, combining visual encoding with natural language processing to support a range of tasks.
 This repository includes scripts and functions for loading and processing videos and querying the model, and obtaining visual interpretations.

 ### Key Features
-Object and Scene Recognition: Identifies objects and scenes in images with contextual descriptions.
+- Object and Scene Recognition: Identifies objects and scenes in images with contextual descriptions.  <br />
-High-Resolution Support: Processes high-resolution images for detailed output.
+- High-Resolution Support: Processes high-resolution images for detailed output.  <br />
-Multimodal Querying: Combines image and text inputs to generate a cohesive understanding.
+- Multimodal Querying: Combines image and text inputs to generate a cohesive understanding.  <br />

-### Table of Contents
-About the Project
-Key Features
-Installation and Setup
-Usage Guide
-Examples
-Architecture Overview
-Contributing
-License
-Contact

 ### Installation and Setup
 To use this project, ensure that you have Python 3.8+ and follow the steps below: